Scottish Gaelic: Preservation and revitalization

 Gaelic Medium Education is one of the primary ways that the Scottish Government is addressing Gaelic language shift.
 Along with the Bòrd na Gàidhlig policies, preschool and daycare environments are also being used to create more opportunities for intergenerational language transmission in the Outer Hebrides.
 However, revitalization efforts are not unified within Scotland or Nova Scotia, Canada.
 One can attend Sabhal Mòr Ostaig, a national centre for Gaelic Language and Culture, based in Sleat, on the Isle of Skye.
 This institution is the only source for higher education which is conducted entirely in Scottish Gaelic.
 They offer courses for Gaelic learners from beginners into fluency.
-They also offer regular bachelors and graduate programs delivered entirely in Gaelic.
-Concerns have been raised around the fluency achieved by learners within these language programs because they are disconnected from vernacular speech communities.
+They also offer regular bachelors and graduate programmes delivered entirely in Gaelic.
+Concerns have been raised around the fluency achieved by learners within these language programmes because they are disconnected from vernacular speech communities.
 In regard to language revitalization planning efforts, many feel that the initiatives must come from within Gaelic speaking communities, be led by Gaelic speakers, and be designed to serve and increase fluency within the vernacular communities as the first and most viable resistance to total language shift from Gaelic to English.
 Currently, language policies are focused on creating new language speakers through education, instead of focused on how to strengthen intergenerational transmission within existing Gaelic speaking communities.